You Should Be Buying All of Your Underwear on Prime Day

-Amazon Prime Day 2020 is finally here and it’s time to stock up on undies!
-Let's be honest, almost everyone needs a refresh on their unmentionables.
-Prime Day 2020 is filled with fantastic markdowns on underwear from Calvin Klein, Warner, Felina, Maidenform, Hanky Panky and more.
+Amazon Prime Day is over; however, the sales are still in effect and is a gift that keeps on giving.
+The biggest shopping days of the year is jam-packed with deep discounts across nearly every category, and we've zeroed in on some incredible deals on underwear.
+Prime Day 2020 was filled with fantastic markdowns on underwear from Calvin Klein, Warner, Felina, Maidenform, Hanky Panky and more.

 Amazon Prime Day is helping the struggling fashion world amid the coronavirus pandemic.
 Additionally, this is a great opportunity to shop white hot sales and fashion deals from loads of brands that offer a discount of up to 80% off.
 Kate Spade, Rebecca Minkoff, Frye, Vera BradleyLevi's, Tumi luggage, Karl Lagerfeld, Marc Jacobs, Skechers, Soludos, Superga, DL1961 jeans, Eddie Bauer, Adidas, American Apparel, Uggs, Lacoste, Vineyard Vines, Calvin Klein, Vionic, Alo Yoga and Tory Burch are among the retailer brand names that are part of Prime Day.
 Not only does the sale include the above mentioned brands and Amazon brands, but it also features luxury brand markdowns within Shopbop, which Amazon acquired in 2006.